 Dear Rainier Families,

-We are looking forward to one of our best school years yet!
-As always, if you have any questions, please feel free to contact me.
+I am looking forward to another exciting school year.
+If you have any questions, please feel free to contact me.
 My office number is 446-2209.

 You can find out which bus your child should ride, or the times and location of your child’s bus stop by calling our Dispatcher at 360-446-2209.